Logo

 What is a 100% mortgage?

 A 100% mortgage is a type of loan where you borrow the full value of your chosen property.
-This means you won’t need to save a deposit like you would with a standard mortgage.
+This means you won’t need to save a deposit as you would with a standard mortgage.

-What is Skipton’s Track Record Mortgage?
+What is Skipton’s Track Record mortgage?

 Skipton’s Track Record Mortgage is a 100% mortgage designed to help eligible renters buy their first home, even if they don’t have a house deposit.